 Although I was able to find what I think are some great options for those that want an affordable bag for an unexpected night out, I do feel that it is important to point out that a lot of these bags would be greatly improved if they were combined with a basic lightweight fleece blanket.

 There are liners made specifically for sleeping bags but you can just buy a fleece blanket for a lot less.
-In fact you may want to buy up quite a few fleece throws because they are good for so many things and since they are so budget friendly, if one gets messed up it is not like losing a $100 piece of gear or anything like that.
+In fact you may want to buy up quite a few fleece throws because they are good for so many things and are so budget-friendly that if one gets messed up it is not like losing a $100 piece of gear or anything like that.

 Buying a 12-24 pack of fleece blankets is not a bad idea for emergencies, barter, and a ton of other uses around the home or car.

 Put an extra layer between you and the ground.
 Anything is better than nothing.

 The thinnest layer between you and the ground is going to help your sleeping bag perform better and increase your comfort level.